omersiar/ShiftedLCD/README.md

-# ShiftedLCD
-Arduino Library for 74HC595 Shift Register using SPI
+= ShiftedLCD Library for Arduino =

+Allows communication via SPI Bus with alphanumerical liquid crystal displays (LCDs).
+This library works with LCD displays that are modified to use 595 Shift Register (in this case 74HC595) pin compatible.
+You can easily add Shift Register to your LCD.
+Please refer below link for pinouts and modifing your LCD.

 I had a spare 1602 LCD that laying around for a long time, Bare LCD that you can connect it to your Arduino in parallel.